 Who Can Be a Guide?

 Are you the right type of person to take up guiding?
 Of course, you have to be a skilled angler, but there are some other essential qualities that you’ll need to have, too.
-You’ll also need to be an experienced boater who can handle a boat in all conditions.
+You’ll also need to be an experienced boater who can handle float tube fishing in all conditions.
 It’s also vital that you understand fish behavior, where to find them, and what they’re eating at any time throughout the year.
 The best fishing guides are passionate about every aspect of fishing.

 Having the right type of temperament is also important.
 You’ll need to be patient and a people-person.
 When guiding all day, communication is a huge part of the job.
 Every trip is different, and you’ll need to keep people upbeat, even if the fish aren’t biting!
 You’ve got to be able to connect with your clients (even if you don’t like them!)